Taking Action on Climate

 Protecting our environment

-We understand that as a business, we play a critical role in addressing climate change, setting targets and innovating to reduce greenhouse gas (GHG) emissions and help drive the transition to a low-carbon economy.
+We understand that as a business, we play a critical role in addressing climate change, setting targets and innovating to reduce greenhouse gas (GHG) emissions and helping to drive the transition to a low-carbon economy.

 Taking committed steps to reduce our CO2e emissions will help minimise our contribution to climate change and improve efficiency as we reduce our energy use and deliver value through sustainable products and solutions.
 Maintaining ecosystem resilience is critical for climate change mitigation and achieving our climate goals.